 Photochemical parameters and light response curves of S. quadricauda cultures were determined in a stirred suspension cuvette after a dark adaptation period of 20 min using PAM-2500 (Heinz Walz GmbH, Germany).
-The fluorescence of the dark adapted cultures (minimum fluorescence yield $-F_0$) was the first parameter to be measured followed by the maximum fluorescence yield (F_m) after a pulse of a saturating light (630 nm, intensity 3000 μmol m-2 s-1).
+The fluorescence of the dark adapted cultures (minimum fluorescence yield - $F_0$ ) was the first parameter to be measured followed by the maximum fluorescence yield ( $F_m$ ) after a pulse of a saturating light (630 nm, intensity 3000 μmol m-2 s-1).
 Later, the cultures were exposed to 11 actinic lights (duration 15 s, 630 nm, intensity between 5 and 787 μmol m-2 s-1) with the electron transport rate measured after each illumination step with a new pulse of saturating light.
-The potential quantum yield of photosystem II (PSII) (F_v/F_m) , the relative electron transport rate (rETR), the coefficient of photochemical fluorescence quenching (qP) and the coefficient of nonphotochemical fluorescence quenching (qN) were calculated according to Bilger [2], Schreiber [32] and Schreiber et al. [33].
+The potential quantum yield of photosystem II (PSII) ( $F_v/F_m$ ), the relative electron transport rate (rETR), the coefficient of photochemical fluorescence quenching (qP) and the coefficient of nonphotochemical fluorescence quenching to [2, 32, 33].